b3j0f/conf/README.rst

 Features
 --------

-This library provides a set of class configuration tools in order to ease development of systems based on configuration resources such as files, DB documents, etc.
+This library provides a set of class configuration tools in order to ease development of systems based on configuration resources such as files, DB documents, etc. in a reflexive context.

-The main class is b3j0f.conf.configurable

-Configurable classes are provided in order to be synced with configuration resources which respect two levels and are agnostic from configuration languages.

-Both levels respect the first known configuration format which is ini.

-Therefore, you may define a category which is associated to options.
+Configuration process is in 2 steps:

+- inject configuration resources (file, DB documents, etc.) in a Configurable class (with specific drivers which allows the Configurable class to be agnostic from configuration languages such as ini, json, xml, etc.),
+- let the configurable class read properties from such configuration resources and apply values on a dedicated class which may be a associated to a business code.
+This last process can be automatically or manually thanks to the the apply_reconfiguration method.

+Configuration
+#############

+The sub-module b3j0f.conf.params provides Configuration class in order to inject configuration resources in a Configurable class.

+Configuration resources respect two levels of configuration such as the ini configuration model.
+Both levels are respectively:

+- Category: permits to define a set of parameters unique by name.
-A configurable can be bound to a several categories, which contain several options such as couple of property name and value.
+- Parameter: couple of property name and value.

-- chaining: chain object methods calls in a dedicated Chaining object.
-Such method calls return the Chaining object itself, allowing multiple calls to object methods to be invoked in a concise statement.
-- iterable: tools in order to manage iterable elements.
-- path: python object path resolver, from object to absolute/relative path or the inverse.
-- property: (un)bind/find properties in reflective and oop concerns.
-- reflect: tools which ease development with reflective concerns.
-- runtime: ease runtime execution.
-- proxy: create proxy (from design pattern) objects from a routine or an object which respects the signature and description of the proxified element.
-- ut: improve unit tests.
-- version: ease compatibility between python version (from 2.x to 3.x).
+And all categories/options are embedded in a Configuration class.

+Configuration and Categories are like dictionaries where key values are inner element names.
+Therefore, Parameter names are unique per Categories, and Category/Parameter names are unique per Configuration.

+Parameter Overriding
+####################

+In a dynamic and complex way, one Configurable class can be bound to several Categories and Parameters.
+The choice is predetermined by the class itself.
+That means that one Configurable class can use several configuration resources and all/some/none Categories/Parameters in those resources.
+In such a way, the order is important because it permits to keep only last parameter values when parameters have the same name.

+This overriding is respected by default with Configurable class inheritance.
+That means a sub class which adds a resource after its parent class resources indicates than all parameters in the final resources will override parameters in the parent class resources where names are the sames.

+Configurable
+############

+A Configurable class is provided in the b3j0f.conf.configurable.core module.
+It permits to get parameters from a configuration resources.

+Configurable Registry
+#####################

+A Configurable registry is provided in the b3j0f.conf.configurable.registry.
+It allows to use several Configurable classes once at a time.

 Examples
 --------